Duke of Edinburgh

 Within each level, students must select and undertake activities that fit the purpose of each of all the four sections of the Award i.e.: Adventurous Journey, Skill, Service and Physical Recreation.

 Students are responsible for organising the Skill, Service and Physical Recreation components of their Award.
-The Adventurous Journeys ie. expeditions, will be organised through Rosebank College as part of the Year 9 Camp through Camp Somerset.
+For the Bronze Award, the Adventurous Journey will be organised through Rosebank College as part of the Year 9 Camp through Camp Somerset.